School of the Spirit: Lifespan Spiritual Exploration

-Contact Kelly LoGiudice
+Contact Kelly LoGiudice, firstname.lastname@example.org

 Spanish Conversation Group

-Practice conversing in Spanish about activities, current events and ourselves and using Spanish in our Immigrant Support Work (Usando el español en nuestro trabajo de apoyo de inmigrantes)
+Practice conversing in Spanish about activities, current events, and ourselves and using Spanish in our immigrant support work (Usando el español en nuestro trabajo de apoyo de inmigrantes).

-Contact: Marc Killinger
+Contact: Marc Killinger, email@example.com

 Non-Violent Communication Group